rafaelrpinto/dynamodb-store/README.md

 The `touchInterval` property defines how ofter requests should update the time to live of a session.
 This property is important to avoid unnecessary table writes.
 By default the interval allows express to touch a same session every 30 seconds. `touchInterval` = 0 will cause a touch on every request.

-The `ttl` property is optional (defaults to 30s) and represents the server-side controlled time to live of the sessions (in ms).
+The `ttl` property is optional (defaults to 1 day) and represents the server-side controlled time to live of the sessions (in ms).
 See more below.

 ## TTL